 Referring physicians can get a sense of the surgeon's qualifications through knowing whether a surgeon has been fellowship-trained in spine surgery, the number of back surgeries they may have performed, and whether spine surgery is a significant part of their practice.

 Be well prepared for your medical consultation

 When you're in pain, it can be difficult to describe your situation to your doctor in a complete, concise, and accurate manner.
 Meeting a spine surgeon can also be overwhelming and intimidating.
 Researching likely questions ahead of time can help.
 Be prepared to discuss your medical history (including your family's history), details about your pain, and your expectations about the proposed surgery and its results.

 Evaluate the referred spine surgeon

-Prior to the first visit, a patient can start evaluating a particular spine surgeon by going to a spine surgeon's webpage (which should list training, areas of specialty, practice philosophy, etc.) and to professional medical associations' websites that list information on spine surgeons who are members.
-We recommend that you look for surgeons who are board certified or board eligible and who focus on spine medicine (e.g., at least 1/3 to 1/2 of the surgeon's practice is devoted to spine medicine).
+Before the first visit, a patient can start evaluating a particular spine surgeon by going to a spine surgeon's webpage (which should list training, areas of specialty, practice philosophy, etc.) and to professional medical associations' websites that list information on spine surgeons who are members.

 During your visit, be prepared to interview your prospective spine surgeon.
-Find out the spine surgeon's own complication rate and success rate for the particular surgery.
+Find out the spine surgeon's success rate for the particular surgery.
 The surgeon should have data to share with potential new patients.
 You may also ask to speak with other patients who have gone through the same procedure with this surgeon.